 Yes, and I’m working on it!

-The Electricity Club gives its sincerest thanks to JORI HULKKONEN
+ELECTRICITYCLUB.CO.UK gives its sincerest thanks to Jori Hulkkonen

 Special thanks also to Tapio Normall for his valued assistance and contribution